-- 1 In the Frame Memory menu, select VF4 'File' and HF5 'Delete.' - The Delete menu appears.
-In the status area, whether pair mode is on or off, all of the saved files appear as thumbnails. - 2 Using either of the following methods, select the file to be deleted.
+- In the Frame Memory menu, select VF4 'File' and HF5 'Delete.'
+The Delete menu appears.
+In the status area, whether pair mode is on or off, all of the saved files appear as thumbnails. - 2 Select the folder which contains the file to be deleted. - 3 Using either of the following methods, select the file to be deleted.
 If necessary, press the arrow keys to scroll the display. - Press directly on the thumbnail in the status area. - Turn the knobs.